 If you intend to import an organic product into the European Union you will have to comply with the EU legislation and in particular both organic and general food legislation.

 Importers of organic products must register with a control body or control authority

-All consignments of organic products imported from countries outside the EU, excluding the European Economic Area or and Switzerland, must be accompanied by a certificate of inspection.
+All consignments of organic products imported from countries outside the EU, excluding the European Economic Area and Switzerland, must be accompanied by an electronic certificate of inspection.
 This certificate can be issued by:

 Some of the arrangements of the European Union with trade partners require EU exporters to comply with their import regimes.
-Please check the requirements of the country's competent authority if you want to export EU organic products to one of the following countries Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, members of the European Economic Area (Norway and Iceland), New Zealand, Republic of Korea, Switzerland, Tunisia or the United States of America.
+Please check the requirements of the country's competent authority if you want to export EU organic products to one of the following countries Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, members of the European Economic Area (Norway, Iceland and Liechtenstein), New Zealand, Republic of Korea, Switzerland, Tunisia or the United States of America.